Medication

 Administration of Medication

-Prescription Medication: Any prescription medication need a written order from child’s physician, which may include the label on the medication, which must indicate that the medicine is for the specific child and specific dosage, number of times per day and numbers of days the medication is to be administered.
+Prescription Medication: Any prescription medication needs a written order from the child’s physician, which may include the label on the medication, which must indicate that the medicine is for the specific child and specific dosage, number of times per day and numbers of days the medication is to be administered.
 A written parental authorization is also required.

-First Step will not administrate any medication contrary to the directions on the original container unless so authorized by a written order from the child’s physician.
+First Step will not administrate any medication contrary to the directions on the original container unless authorized by a written order from the child’s physician.

 Topical medication: Sunscreen, bug spray, and other ointments which are not applied to open wounds, rashes or broken skin, will be administered to children with written parental authorization.
-Parents are responsible to provide, sunscreen any bug spray to the center.
-In case a child is missing one of the items, the administrator or a staff member, will be contact one of the parents to notify them.
-First Step will keep extra topical medication
+Parents are responsible to provide sunscreen, bug spray and other ointments to the center.
+In case a child is missing one of the items, the administrator or a staff member, will contact one of the parents to notify them.
+First Step will keep extra topical medication(Sunscreen and bug spray) in case a child is missing one.
+First Step will contact the parents or guardians before applying any of the provided topical medication to any child enrolled at the program.
+All forms will be provided by the center upon enrollment.

 The completed medications records will be kept in the child’s file.